MicrosoftDocs/linux/docs/install.md

 ![Create a bootable USB screenshot](./images/usb-setup-screenshot.png)

-## How to choose a Linux distribution
+## Step 2 - Choose a Linux distribution

 The different versions of Linux are called "distributions" (sometimes shortened to “distros”).
 So there isn’t actually a way to just “install Linux”, you first need to choose which distribution that uses the Linux kernel you want to download and install.
 There are over 600 active Linux distributions, such as Ubuntu, Debian, Kali Linux, OpenSUSE, and more.
 There are a number of factors to consider in choosing a distribution, such as:

+### Required Linux experience

-**Professional experience**: If you’re new to Linux, you may want to start with Ubuntu.
+If you’re new to Linux, you may want to start with Ubuntu.
 This is one of the most common starting places for Linux users due to the level of support and ease of use.
 Ubuntu offers a desktop-version and a server-version depending on how you plan to use it.
-Usage: The specific tasks that the operating system will be responsible for may help you determine which distribution to use.
+The specific tasks that the operating system will be responsible for may help you determine which distribution to use.
 Arch Linux is a popular choice for those who want a highly customizable, do-it-yourself approach that is still stable and well-supported by a large user base.
 It is a much more complicated place to start, but can help you to get a better understanding of how Linux works due to the amount of custom configuration.

+### System requirements

-**Lightweight**: A minimal distribution means a small footprint, with lower memory and processing speed requirements.
+A minimal, or "lightweight", distribution means a small footprint, with lower memory and processing speed requirements.
 Alpine Linux is a popular option where users will find most features disabled or not installed by default, but still has everything you need for a containerized app.
 Security needs: Some Linux users may have specific security concerns to consider.
 Kali Linux is an example of a distro designed for security tasks, such as Penetration Testing, Security Research, Computer Forensics and Reverse Engineering.

+### Business and Enterprise requirements

-**Enterprise environments**: Business, corporate, or academic environments may have unique concerns from consumer environments.
+Business, corporate, or academic environments may have unique concerns from consumer environments.
 Both Red Hat Enterprise Linux (RHEL) and Oracle Linux offer 24/7 global support and subscription-based service.
 CentOS is another popular enterprise distro that is community-supported but still compatible with RHEL.

+### Community support

-**Community support**: A large user community that  consistently contributes to the distribution, fixing bugs, adding features, helping with questions, etc. is another good consideration.
+A large user community that consistently contributes to the distribution, fixing bugs, adding features, helping with questions, etc. is another good consideration.
+Ubuntu is one of the most popular distos.
 OpenSUSE has been around longer than most other distributions and still receives active updates.
+Many other distros rapidly grow popular as the needs and preferences of the user community change.
+The Linux.org site has resources to help you assess what's available, well-supported, or growing in popularity.

 ![Screenshot of the list of distributions on Linux.org](./images/linux-distributions-list-screenshot.png)

+## Step 3 - Follow install method instructions

-## Install Linux with Windows Subsystem for Linux
+### Install Linux with Windows Subsystem for Linux

 To install Linux on a Windows PC, use the install Linux command.